 Instead of visiting five different websites and manually searching each one, an automated system queries all sources simultaneously through government database scraping and API integration, license status, corporate registration, customer sentiment, BBB rating, and insurance verification, all pulled in parallel, in seconds.
 The system doesn’t just find the data.
 It normalizes it into a consistent format so that the output is comparable across contractors.

 Raw data is useful.
 Interpreted data is actionable.
-A license status of “Active” means one thing.
-An “Active” license expiring in 45 days with two unresolved complaints and no BBB accreditation means something very different.
-An automated risk scoring system weighs multiple factors, license status, years in business, review volume and sentiment, BBB rating, insurance status, and produces a single risk assessment that tells you what you actually need to know.
+A license status of "Active" expiring in 45 days with two unresolved complaints and no BBB accreditation means something very different from a clean active license, and an automated risk scoring system weighs all of those factors to produce a single assessment that tells you what you actually need to know.

-Construction law varies by state, by county, and by project type.
-Whether a Notice of Commencement is required depends on the work category and contract amount.
-Whether a permit is needed depends on the scope.
-An intelligent system doesn’t just pull data, it applies the relevant legal framework to the specific project details and tells you what’s required before work begins.
+Construction law varies by state, county, and project type, and whether a Notice of Commencement or permit is required depends on work category, contract amount, and scope.
+An intelligent system doesn't just pull data, it applies the relevant legal framework to the specific project details and tells you what's required before work begins.

 Databases in 30 Seconds